ryanyuyu/SOCVR-RoomInformation/README.md

 ## General expectations for members:
  1. Do not ask for up or down votes on any posts.
 While Shog9 has allowed organized voting in chat rooms, we do not want to be seen as a voting mob.
 Our goal requires a certain level of support from the community at large, as such we don't want anything in the transcript that could be perceived as us treating people unfairly.
  2. [[cv-pls]](http://sopython.com/wiki/cv-pls) should not be a habit for users.
-(Don't make it an instinct to fast-track every eligible post to the front of the closure system.
-Exceptions are okay if the post is _really_ bad or the users in that tag can't close the post in time.)
+Don't make it an instinct to fast-track every eligible post to the front of the closure system.
+Exceptions are okay if the post is _really_ bad or the users in that tag can't close the post in time.
  3. Members are not expected to close vote any post you bring up.
-(Furthermore, do not pressure anyone into doing so. cv-pls means "close vote please", not "close vote or I'll stab you.")
+Furthermore, do not pressure anyone into doing so. cv-pls means "close vote please", not "close vote or I'll stab you."
  4. Avoid extended discussion about a cv-pls.
-(We don't have to agree about a close request.
+We don't have to agree about a close request.
 We're not a democracy.
 However, users that are posting cv-pls'es that are blatantly wrong will be told so.
-The final verdict is on the RO team.)
+The final verdict is on the RO team.
  5. Do not post feedback on success (or failure) of a cv-pls request.
 (I.e., no "boom"ing.)
  6. Work **with** the OP to get their post into shape; most content has some value.
  7. De-escalate in case of disagreement.
  8. Tag burnination requests and tag cleanup requests _must_ be backed by an [MSO](http://meta.stackoverflow.com) post with significant community support.
  9. A post is to be actively handled by **only one** member of the room.
-(We don't need 4 members all leaving witty statements in the comments or in chat.)
+We don't need 4 members all leaving witty statements in the comments or in chat.
  10. Keep oneboxed images to a minimum.
-(We wish to keep the room civil and mostly on topic, but that does not mean you can't have a little tasteful fun too.
+We wish to keep the room civil and mostly on topic, but that does not mean you can't have a little tasteful fun too.
 At any of the room owner's discretion, images may be moved to trash at anytime without warning, such decisions are final.
-Obviously, offensive and NSFW images are grounds for being kicked and moderator intervention.)
+Obviously, offensive and NSFW images are grounds for being kicked and moderator intervention.
  11. Please refrain from using [oneboxes](http://chat.stackoverflow.com/faq#formatting)/noisy formatting.
-(When posting a URL, use link syntax to make the link "natural")
+When posting a URL, use link syntax to make the link flow with the text, like "look at [this post](http://www.example.com/)".
- 12. No GIFs in chat.
+ 12. No GIFs or other animated images in chat.
 They are more distracting than one-boxed messages.
- 13. All members are accountable for their actions.
-(If/when such accountability is requested on meta.)
+ 13. All members are accountable for their actions if/when such accountability is requested on meta.
  14. All discussions are public.
-(The RO team has an offline/private lounge for sensitive subjects if necessary.)
+The RO team has an offline/private lounge for sensitive subjects if necessary.
  15. In absence of all room owners, the members lead by example.
  16. Keep it professional, keep a high standard.
- 17. Moderate the post, not the user. (keep the discussion on the merits of the post, not on behavior of the user)
+ 17. Moderate the post, not the user.
+Keep the discussion on the merits of the post, not on behavior of the user.

 ## Expectations for room owners:
  17. Is a role model for the kind of participation expected.